 Investigates how to critically interpret and analyze video games and the roles they play in visual and popular culture, and how to test the application of these approaches to various issues in gaming and digital media culture more generally.
 Topics and themes include genre and aesthetics, the game industry, spectatorship, play, narrative, immersion, gender, race, militarism, violence and labor.
 (Writing-intensive.)
 (Same as American Studies 205.)
 Maximum enrollment, 20.

 Philosophy and Film.

 Explores film through the lens of philosophy and conversely.
-Most philosophers agree that films can at least stir up interest in philosophical problems, raise philosophical questions, or record philosophical arguments.
-But there is no such agreement on the more interesting question -- the main one the course examines -- of whether films can also philosophize, or advance philosophical positions.
-Students will be required to watch one full length movie a week outside of class time.
-One course in philosophy required.
-Prerequisite, one prior course in Philosophy.
+Most philosophers agree that films illustrate philosophical problems, raise philosophical questions, or record philosophical arguments.
+But there is no such agreement on the more interesting question of whether films can also advance philosophical positions.
+We will focus on American social and institutional hierarchies.
+We will watch and examine movies that take up issues of race and racism, class and classism, and sex and sexism.
+Students will be required to watch together one movie one evening every week.
+(Social, Structural, and Institutional Hierarchies.)
+Prerequisite, One course in philosophy.
 (Same as Philosophy 228.)
-Doran.

 Facing Reality: A History of Documentary Cinema.

 The history of cinema as representation and interpretation of "reality," focusing on nonfiction film and video from a variety of periods and geographic locales.
 Emphasis on the ways in which nonfiction films can subvert viewers' conventional expectations and their personal security.
 Forms to be discussed include the city symphony, ethnographic documentary, propaganda, nature film, direct cinema, cinéma vérité, the compilation film and personal documentary.
 (Same as Art History 290 and Literature 290.)
 MacDonald.